ruby/www.ruby-lang.org/en/news/_posts/2019-08-28-multiple-jquery-vulnerabilities-in-rdoc.md

 gem install rdoc -f
 ```

-*Update:* The initial version of this post said rdoc-6.1.1.gem which was still vulnerable.
+*Update:* The initial version of this post partially mentioned rdoc-6.1.1.gem, which was still vulnerable.
 Please make sure that you install rdoc-6.1.2 or later.

-Regarding the development version (master branch), update to HEAD.
+Regarding the development version (master branch), update to its HEAD.

+## Required actions

 RDoc is a static documentation generation tool.
-Patching the library itself is insufficient to correct this exploit.
+Patching the tool itself is insufficient to mitigate these vulnerabilities.

-Those hosting rdoc documentation will need to re-generate it with security-fixed RDoc.
+RDoc documentations generated with previous versions have to be re-generated it with newer RDoc.

 ## Credits